Sarah Bouktit

-Sarah Bouktit (born 27 August 2002) is a French female handball player who plays for French club Metz Handball.
+Sarah Bouktit (born 27 August 2002) is a French female handball player for Metz Handball and the French national team.

-She represented France in the 2019 European Women's U-17 Handball Championship, were she received silver.
+She represented France in the 2019 European Women's U-17 Handball Championship, where she received silver.
 She was awarded to the All-Star Team, as best line player of the tournament.

 In March 2022, she was called up to the France team for the qualifying matches for Euro-2022.
-She obtained her first selection with the senior team at the age of 19, on March 3, 2022 during the victory of France against Croatia.
+She obtained her first selection with the senior team at the age of 19, on 3 March 2022 during the victory of France against Croatia.

+Personal life

+Born in France, Bouktit is of Algerian descent.